 Our Wooden Tent campsite is ideal for those looking for a quiet woodland setting, with a few comforts - a nice fireplace (with firewood), picnic table, outhouse, and solid shelter.
 We also provide a 3" - queen size mattress pad, on the floor of the Wooden Tent, and fresh drinking water in Thermos jugs.

 There are plenty of woodland birds, deer, turkeys, raccoons and squirrels sharing the woods with you.
 At night it is common for owls to visit the campsite area to say hello, and coyotes talking in the distance.
 The winding trails through 100 acres of woodland offer a variety of woodland habitats, from Old growth Maple to mixed hardwood, to dense brush, to the edges of open pastureland.
+Bring your fat bike or mountain bike for an enjoyable ride.

 For winter users there is a mix of easy, moderate, and challenging winter cross country skiing or snowshoeing / hiking on the property. however the Wooden Tent is not heated so bring winter sleeping gear.